Holonomic equations and efficient random generation of binary trees: Motzkin trees

 \emph{Motzkin trees} are also called \emph{unary-binary trees}.
-This paper proposes a linear algorithm for random generation of Motzkin trees.
+This paper proposes an algorithm for random generation of Motzkin trees.
 The algorithm takes the same paradigm as this of Rémy's linear algorithm for random generation of \emph{binary trees}~\cite{DBLP:journals/ita/Remy85}.
 Assume $n$ is the size of the trees.
-Rémy's algorithm is based on a bijective proof of the inductive equality:

-where the $C_n$'s are the Catalan numbers.
 My algorithm for random generation of Motzkin trees is based on a bijective proof due to Dulucq and Penaud~\cite{DBLP:journals/dm/DulucqP02} of the inductive equality:

 where the $M_n$'s are the Motzkin numbers.
-At some points of the algorithm, choices have to be made.
-To avoid an excessive cost for these steps, we propose a preprocessing.
-This paper is associated with a \textsf{Haskell} \href{https://github.com/PierreLescanne/Motzkin}{program} available on GitHub which serves as an executable specification.
+At some point of the algorithm, an ``oracle'' choices which subprogram to call, based on $M_{n-1}$ and $M_{n-2}$.
+Since $M_{n-1}$ and $M_{n-2}$ are big numbers, this induces potentially a not $O(1)$ computation.
+A preprocessing allows a constant time computation for the oracle.